Kitura/Swift-Kuery/MigrationGuide.md

 }
 ```

-A connection from the pool will automatically be returned to the pool when it is no longer required.
+A connection will automatically be returned to the pool when it is no longer required.
 An exception to this is when a query has been executed that returns a result set, see the section below on retrieving results for more details.

 ## Preparing Statements

-The Connection protocols prepareStatement function has also seen a signature update to make it asynchronous in style and behaviour, the function will also now return a QueryResult on which you can call a new helper function, asPreparedStatement, to retrieve the prepared statement.
+The Connection protocols `prepareStatement` function has been updated to accept a completion handler that will be invoked asynchronously.
+The completion handler receives a `QueryResult` on which you can call a new helper function, `asPreparedStatement`, to retrieve the prepared statement.

-Previous usage of the API would have looked similar to the example below:
+Usage of the 2.0 API would have looked similar to the example below:

 ```swift
 let connection = PostgreSQLConnection(….)